Build Your Investor Hunter AI Agent with ADK

 Task

-Build a multi-agent system where the Lead Coach delegates tasks to your Market Truth-Seeker and your new Financial Analyst.
+Build a multi-agent system where the Lead Coach Agent delegates tasks to your Market Truth-Seeker Agent and your new Financial Analyst Agent.

 Instructions